 What is a point-of-sale system?

-A point-of-sale (POS) system is used to record the products or services a customer intends to purchase, add up the items' cost, calculate tax, accept payment and generate a receipt.
-It differs from a cash register in that it has advanced features that make it easier for you to manage sales data, inventory, customers and employees.
-POS systems have three parts: software, hardware and a credit card processor.
+A point-of-sale (POS) system records the products or services a customer intends to purchase, adds up the items' cost, calculates tax, accepts various forms of payment and generates a receipt.
+A POS system differs from a cash register in that it has advanced features that make it easier for merchants to manage sales data, inventory, customers and employees.
+POS systems have three parts to them: software, hardware and a credit card processor.

 What is point-of-sale software?